[updated for 2021]

 This is why valuable and educational content will always be part of the future of digital marketing.
 This marketing trend is less of a trend and more of a pillar of good content marketing.
 “Teach, don’t sell” is a great mantra to keep in mind.

 If people learn something from your site, and feel genuinely more informed by your interesting and enlightening content, they’ll trust that you really know your stuff and thus engage with you commercially.
-Be a guest on a podcast, produce some case studies that describe awesome customer journeys, or write some interesting posts on your LinkedIn.
+Be a guest on a podcast, produce some case studies that describe awesome customer journeys, create some great infographics or write some interesting posts on your LinkedIn.
 Keep that great content coming; this 'trend' isn’t going anywhere!

 7. Webinars: Establishing Yourself as the Authority in Your Space